n2cms/n2cms/examples/readme.txt

 In order to run the examples you'll need to update certain dependencien on N2 core and edit.
 Running Prepare_Dependencies-vs2008.bat should do it.

-You are very welcome to let me know about your build experiences in the forum so I can improve this document with commmon gotchas.

 WHAT'S HERE

-SimpleWebSite
+* MinimalCSharp
+A minimal implementation showing how to use the framework to define content and bind data to a page template in C#

+* MinimalVisualBasic
-A basic implementation showing how to define content and bind data to a page template in C# and VB.NET.
+A minimal implementation showing how to use the framework to define content and bind data to a page template in VB.NET.

-OldGlobalization
-Shows an old solution for handling content in different languages.

-Parts
-Shows an implementation of zones and "parts".

-MediumTrust
-An application configured for medium trust.
-A starting point if you're planning to run N2 in medium trust environments.

-TemplatesImplementation
+* Mvc
+An example of N2 running with the ASP.NET MVC framework.

+* TemplatesSite
-A proposed way to work with the existing templates.
+One way to work with the existing templates without changing them.
 The templates are compiled and run in the same site but there is an implementation project where changes are made.

-Mvc
-An example of N2 running with the ASP.NET MVC framework.
+There are implementation projects in C# and VB.NET.